beRajeevKumar/Dice-Game/README.md

 <img src="./images/hero.png"/>
 </p>

-Click [here](https://rajeev-dice-game.netlify.app/) and test out Model Window.
+Click [here](https://rajeev-dice-game.netlify.app/) to play the game.

 ## Features and Interfaces

 - You and your friend can play the game by clicking on the `Roll Dice` button.

+- You can hold your score by clicking on the `Hold` button if you thought that next time you will get `1` at dice.

 - It also provides you to reset the game by clicking on the `New Game` button.

-- You can hold your score by clicking on the `Hold` button if you thought that next time you will get `1` at dice.

 - The player who scores 100 points first will win the game.